 A Green Stick System for sport boats regardless of size, WITHOUT the Green Stick!!
 Great for catching all species especially tuna!

 Enjoy all the advantages of a commercial Green Stick set-up, but on a much easier and smaller scale.
-Equally effective, without the fuss and all the extra gear required.
+Equally effective, without the fuss and all the extra, expensive gear required.

 G-Stick Set comes complete with Heavy Splash/Bar & Stinger, Wind-On Leader and Dangler.

 With our “G-Stick" you can have a similar set-up as the commercial boats, while still experiencing the increased hook-ups and effectiveness.
 Regardless of the size boat you have, the “G-Stick" will perform!
 Keep your eyes on the dangler and watch for the Tuna coming right out of the water for it.

 There are three individual components that make up the system and are all included with the Set:

 Tie the line from the reel to the swivel at the end of the wind-on leader.
 This swivel is stainless steel and rated at 220lbs.